MisterCoffey/MisterCoffey.github.io/_posts/2017-09-25-OpinionMining.md

 The speech Gehrig delivered on that Independence Day was so moving, and his career so celebrated, that Hollywood memorialized it in the film Pride of the Yankees starring [Gary Cooper.](https://www.si.com/mlb/2017/06/21/lou-gehrig-gary-cooper-pride-of-the-yankees-book) Author [William Safire](https://books.google.com/books?id=dBJpAwAAQBAJ&pg=PT480&lpg=PT480&dq=william+safire+best+speeches+gehrig&source=bl&ots=yqFXXJOsRG&sig=bcanK-WMUt1WdOtpZ1VR4fYdUUs&hl=en&sa=X&ved=0ahUKEwiVsfT10bHWAhUHNSYKHQQPD34Q6AEIMDAB#v=onepage&q=william%20safire%20best%20speeches%20gehrig&f=false ) included the speech in his anthology of great speeches, and it continues to be a [topic of regular internet conversation](https://www.washingtonpost.com/entertainment/books/the-truth-behind-the-legend-of-lou-gehrig/2017/09/14/4e106770-94b5-11e7-aace-04b862b2b3f3_story.html?utm_term=.7f23220a7287) 75+ years later.

-We remember it as the *Luckiest Man* speech, because Gehrig declares himself the "luckiest man on the face of the earth notwithstanding his impending passing.
+We remember it as the *Luckiest Man* speech, because Gehrig declares himself the "luckiest man on the face of the earth" notwithstanding his impending passing.
 It was brief.
 It was humble.
 It was moving.
 It was timeless.
 The speech transcends sports.
 The echoing lines of Gehrig’s farewell can evoke emotion in even the most ardent sports hater.

 **Exploring Text through Machine Learning**

 What accounts for the enduring nature of the *Luckiest Man* speech?
 It’s easy to wax eloquent on its humility, but which words in the text makes this speech resonate three quarters of a century after its delivery?
 This is where machine learning can provide some help.

-An exciting area of machine learning is opinion mining or sentiment analysis.
+An exciting area of machine learning is opinion mining, otherwise known as sentiment analysis.
 Using dictionaries of emotions associated with words, one can use algorithms to mine text and determine the sentiment of the writer.

 There are several dictionaries available to assist in the opinion mining process.
 One is the NRC Sentiment and emotion Lexicon, the creators of which (Saif M. Mohammad & Pierre Charron) generously granted me a limited use their [lexicon.](http://sentiment.nrc.ca/lexicons/)